 Transportation Charges

-Except as provided in Section 6.3, Buyer shall be responsible for the payment of all transportation charges relating to the transportation of Gas downstream of the applicable Point(s) of Sale.
-Except as provided in Section 6.3, Seller shall be responsible for the payment of all transportation charges relating to the transportation of Gas upstream of the applicable Point(s) of Sale.
+Except as provided in Section 6.3, Buyer shall be responsible for the payment of all transportation charges relating to the transportation of Gas downstream of the applicable Point(s) of Receipt.
+Except as provided in Section 6.3, Seller shall be responsible for the payment of all transportation charges relating to the transportation of Gas upstream of the applicable Point(s) of Receipt.

 Allocation Priority